 Sumitomo Forestry Group is a leading custom-built wooden house company in Japan, that has growing visibility in the housing market in the US and Australia.
 The company engages in a broad range of businesses globally from forestry management, housing construction to biomass.
 It has set a target to achieve 100% renewable electricity for its entire global operations by 2040.

 Swisscom is Switzerland’s leading telecoms company and one of its leading IT companies, employing around 20,000 people.
 Swisscom has used 100% renewable electricity since 2010 and has set itself the objective of maintaining this 100% coverage each year.

 Swiss Post operates in the communication, logistics, retail financial and passenger transport markets.
 Sustainability is a core value and a fixed component of the company’s vision and strategy.
 Swiss Post is opting for technologies based on renewable energies and since 2008, it has obtained 100% of its electricity from renewable sources.
 Since 2013, Swiss Post covers 100% of its electricity requirements with “naturemade basic” certified renewable energy from Switzerland.

 Tata Motors Limited is India’s largest automobile manufacturer, producing a range of commercial and passenger vehicles as well as defence and homeland security vehicles.
-The company has set itself the goal of using 100% renewable energy across all its own operations.
+The company has set itself the goal of using 100% renewable energy across all its own operations, by the year 2030.